ppichugin/ppichugin/README.md

 ---

 - 💖 Programming & software development are my passions.
-- 🧩 I speak in Java / Kotlin, a bit in JS/TS, expand my knowledge to Go, intrigued by Haskell.
+- 🧩 I speak in Java / Go, a bit in JS/TS, intrigued by Haskell.
 - ⚡ In my free time, I continue to explore on other modern software development technologies & system design.
 - 👀 Improving my skills on <a href="https://leetcode.com/ppichugin/" target="_blank">leetcode</a>
   , <a href="https://stepik.org/users/493059959" target="_blank">stepik</a>